pawanit17/ds_and_algo_interview_prep/README.md

 - Two other ways of solving this problem is by using Hashes and by using an extra count field in a BST.

 ## There are two arrays, one of size m+n and the other of size n.
 In the first array, only m elements are used.
 Devise an algorithm to sort them
+- Maintaing two pointers from the read and traverse to the front.
+- If the shorter one is done, we are done.
+This is because it guarantees that the remaining elements in greater one are in place.
 ```
 m+n : 1 4 6 7 9 10 _ _ _ _
 n: 2 3 5 11